Who are they for?

 And when that happens, I know it.
 A message saying so merely confirms a piece of news some secret vein had already received, severing from me an irreplaceable part of myself, letting it loose like a kite on a broken string.
 That is why, walking across a school campus on this particular December morning, I keep searching the sky.
 As if I expected to see, rather like hearts, a lost pair of kites hurrying toward heaven.

-A Christmas Story by Truman Capote is included in The Penguin Book of Christmas Stories, which is out now.
+A Christmas Memory by Truman Capote is out now.